 A comprehensive chiropractic evaluation will be performed to further determine the exact cause of your health problems.
 Using our state-of-the-art diagnostic equipment to locate the root cause of any dysfunction or subluxation within your body.

 a.
 Palpation: This portion of the exam will involve the doctor checking your spine by hand.
 The doctor will check for spinal bone position, curvatures and muscle tone as it relates to vertebral subluxation.

 b.
 Assessment: This involves reading spinal heat differences, as well as surface electrical impulses.
 Both of which are controlled by the nervous system.

 c.
 Posture: “ The Window to the Spine,” is an important component to the exam.
 It allows the doctor to determine the compensations the body is making when vertebral subluxations are present.

 3. Postural X-ray Analysis (If needed) :

 Spinal x-rays give the doctor an actual picture of your spine.
 It helps validate other exam findings as well as spinal bone position, the quality of the bone composition, and the safety of adjusting.
 X-rays also tell us the relative length of time vertebral subluxations may have been present in your spine.
 Pregnancy, age, and certain situations will determine if x-rays are needed.

 4. New Patient Orientation:

-We will then schedule a follow up visit in the next day or two to review the results of your evaluation, answer any new questions, and if we accept your case give you your first adjustment!
+We will then schedule a follow up visit in the next day or two to review the results of your evaluation, schedule of correction, financial obligation for care, and give you your first adjustment!